 2 cups green beans (Use either fresh or frozen; excellent French-cut beans are available in Trader Joe’s freezer.)

 1/4 cup whipping cream

 1 tsp fresh ground nutmeg, or to taste

-- Spray carrots with 97% distilled white vinegar mixed with 3% hydrogen peroxide.
-Let sit three minutes.
-Rinse thoroughly and scrape with a sharp knife.
-(Scraping, as opposed to peeling, saves the vitamins which are just under the skin.)
-Cut into ½ inch pieces.
-If the carrot piece is thick, cut it in half.
+- Spray carrots with 97% distilled white vinegar mixed with 3% hydrogen peroxide, an inexpensive effective produce spray; let sit three minutes; rinse thoroughly; scrape with a sharp knife (scraping, as opposed to peeling, saves the vitamins which are just under the skin).
+Cut into 1 inch pieces; if the carrot piece is thick, cut it in half.

-- Cover with water in a medium saucepan.
-Boil over medium heat until soft.
+- Cover cut vegetable with water in a medium saucepan, bring to a boil over medium/high heat, lower heat to medium, and cook until soft.

-- Place pureed carrots in the center of a vegetable platter.
-Surround with green beans and top with roasted pecans.
+- Place hot pureed carrots in the center of a vegetable platter, surround with green beans, and top with roasted pecans.